Scalloped Hammerhead Facts

 Scalloped Hammerhead Distribution, Habitat, and Ecology

-Within that zone of habitation, though, certain areas see greater numbers.
+Within that widespread zone of habitation, though, certain areas see greater numbers.
 These principle regions include the waters off South Africa and Japan.
-Other zones of concentration include the Indian Ocean, Red Sea, and the waters of Hawaii, Tahiti, and Australia.
+Other zones of concentration include the Indian Ocean, Red Sea, and the warm waters of Hawaii, Tahiti, and Australia.

-It also appears only in either warmer temperate or tropical waters.
+The marvel of Nature also appears only in either warmer temperate or tropical waters.
 It’s not a deep-diving species, by any means.
 A maximum observed depth for the species only equals 3,400 ft (1.03 km).
 Most often, however, individuals spend their time above depths of 82 ft (25 m).

 Species Sharing Its Range